Ferment Foods in Small Batches – A Great Way to Preserve Your Harvest!

 - Keep it in the dark.
 Sunshine kills bacteria.

 - Different kinds of salt have different weights per volume.
 You may wish to buy a food scale for accuracy.
 (Some recipes use grams, percents, or specific volumes of salt for their recipes.)

-- Room temperature – until you wish to slow the growth of lactobacilli.
+- Very cold temps slow the growth of lactobacilli.

 - Keep it submerged – food that comes into contact with the air can spoil.

 - Use non-reactive materials – to prevent off flavors.

 - Don’t use your fingers – use a spoon to remove food from ferment to check on its progress.

 - If it smells rancid or food is slimy, toss it out!

 Once you learn to ferment your own pickles, sauerkraut, and kimchee you’ll have trouble stopping!

 Do you ferment food?
 Do you have a system that you use?
 What is your favorite recipe?